20+ Best Things to Do at Woodbine Beach 2023

 What makes the beach such a great destination to visit are the abundance and variety of free things you can do at Woodbine Beach and the surrounding Beaches neighbourhood.

 Along with having fun in the sand by the lake, you can also go to Queen Street to enjoy one of the top-notch restaurants or patios, play beach volleyball, skateboard at the Ashbridges Bay Skate Park, or go swimming.
-Even though I’ve lived in this area my whole life, I continue to enjoy every trip to the beach and feel very lucky to call this neighbourhood my home.

 Read More About the Beaches Neighbourhood